ivan-guerra/programmador.com/content/posts/cosmo.md

 importantly, links to other reference material.
 All that said, I needed a little more structure and hand holding to get on the right path.

-Luckily, I came across the Little Book About OS Development[^2] (LBAOD).
+Luckily, I came across the "Little Book About OS Development"[^2] (LBAOD).
 LBAOD is an online book written by two Graduate students at the Royal Institute of Technology, Stockholm.
 The book details the authors' 6 week journey in developing a basic x86 OS.
 The major benefit of the book was that they provide an outline and approach to implementing various features of the OS along with links to resources for the topic at hand.